-Seeking Solutions: Our New Documentary on Immigration
+Seeking Solutions: Our Documentary on Immigration

 We believe there are a spectrum of solutions, and we think exploring that spectrum could be beneficial to all citizens and politicians.
-As Quakers, we are Seekers of Truth, and we feel led to create a series of journalistic explorations via documentary filmmaking, on topics that are affecting the future of this country and planet.
+As Quakers, we are Seekers of Truth, and we feel led to create journalistic explorations via documentary filmmaking, on topics that are affecting the future of this country and planet.